A Mostly Online Bachelor's Degree For ASL & English Interpreting

 Delivery Option & Start Term:

-- This bachelor's degree is a 120 credit (80 credits within the major + 40 credits of Liberal Arts Core) program requiring 12 consecutive semesters (fall, spring, and summer) to complete.
-The interpreting courses are sequenced and offered once per year, so if you need all 80 credits of INTR courses, it will take the full four years to complete the program.
+- This bachelor's degree is a 120 credit (73 credits within the major + plus university-wide course requirements) program requiring 11 consecutive semesters (fall, spring, and summer) to complete.
+The interpreting courses are sequenced and offered once per year, so if you need all 80 credits of ASL & INTR courses, it will take the full 11 terms to complete the program.

 - If your ASL competency places you above ASL V and you have transferable courses within the major, you may be able to complete the program in less than four years.
-If you are a working interpreter holding interpreting credentials (RID, ED:K-12, or 4.0+ on the EIPA performance and passed the EIPA written) and have 21 or more Liberal Arts Core credits to transfer in, the most common entry point is Intro to Consecutive Interpreting: Skill Development in the summer of Year 2.
+If you are a working interpreter holding interpreting credentials (RID, ED:K-12, or 4.0+ on the EIPA performance and passed the EIPA written) and have 21 or more LAC credits to transfer in (see below), the most common entry point is Intro to Consecutive Interpreting: Skill Development in the summer of Year 2.
 This entry point may allow you to complete the program in as few as seven semesters.

 - Upon being accepted into the program, you will be assigned an advisor who will assist you in determining your personalized plan of study based on your ASL competency and any credits being transferred in to UNC.